 - 2.11 Within the audit is an extensive range of school sport facilities used both during the day to teach PE to pupils, but also some schools are open both after school and early evening and some weekends and school holidays to the public for a hire charge.
-There is a large spectrum in the quality, standard and spread of provision and a vast difference in hire cost depending on the school. - 2.12 The 2012 Olympics will boost Medway's regeneration programme, with the Black Lion Leisure Centre in Gillingham set to become a regional centre of sporting excellence - to be called Medway Park.
-Plans include an eight-lane athletics track, purpose-built gymnastics centre and the complete refurbishment of the Black Lion, which will provide lasting benefits for residents and enable Medway to offer pre-games training camps for more than 20 sports.
-In addition, Medway will be hosting top quality table tennis matches, as part of the Butterfly series and in 2010 will be the venue for the World Modern Pentathlon Championships.
+There is a large spectrum in the quality, standard and spread of provision and a vast difference in hire cost depending on the school. - 2.12 The 2012 Olympics boosted Medway's regeneration programme, with the Black Lion Leisure Centre in Gillingham set becoming a regional centre of sporting called Medway Park.
+Facilities include an eight-lane athletics track, purpose-built gymnastics centre and the complete refurbishment of the Black Lion.
+This will provide lasting benefits for residents and enable Medway to offer pre-games training camps for more than 20 sports.
+In addition, Medway will be hosting top quality table tennis matches, as part of the Butterfly series and in 2010 was the venue for the World Modern Pentathlon Championships.